 It provides an opportunity for international brands to open exclusive online stores and directly sell products to Chinese consumers without being physically present in China.

 JD.com is China’s largest online direct sales company.
 It relatively has less market share than TMALL.com.
 International companies can open individual online stores on JD.com.

 JD’s cross-border service enables suppliers to sell directly to Chinese consumers without a local presence.
 JD.com is less expensive than TMALL.com.
 JD.com has a zero-tolerance policy for counterfeit products.

 Moreover, unlike Tmall where brands should take care of marketing, customer relationship management, and logistics, JD offers brands full services, that is to way, brands only need to supply genuine products.

 WeChat store – Chinese leading social media

 WeChat is engrained in the lifestyles of Chinese consumers.
-It is all-in-one-app which integrates social e-commerce seamlessly.
+It is an all-in-one app that integrates social e-commerce seamlessly.
 WeChat store gives numerous possibilities to International brands to reach Chinese consumers effectively.
 Possibilities range from Branding to campaigning and easy payment methods.

 With more than 1.2 billion users, WeChat can be served as a powerful and essential digital marketing tool in China.